bast/runtest/doc/creating/general.rst

 We want all inputs and outputs to be accessile by the default test suite.
 Otherwise we have no automatic way to detect that some inputs or outputs have degraded.
-And degraded inputs and outputs are useless and confusing.
+Degraded inputs and outputs are useless and confusing.